amykimkim/nhanes_inferential_2021_23/README.md

 - Result: Chi-square statistic: 129.1738, P-value: 0.0000 --> would indicate a significant association between marital status and education level since it is less than 0.05

 ## Question 2 PYTHON:
-- I loaded in the xpt file
+- Loaded in the xpt file
-- I cleaned the data for 'PAD680' to remove values 7777, 9999, and null
+- Cleaned the data for 'PAD680' to remove values 7777, 9999, and null
-- T-test to compare the means of two independent groups
+- T-test calculated to compare the means of two independent groups
-T-statistic: nan
+- T-statistic: nan
-P-value: nan
+- P-value: nan
-There is no statistically significant difference in the mean sedentary behavior time between married and not married individuals.
+- There is no statistically significant difference in the mean sedentary behavior time between married and not married individuals.

 ## Question 3 PYTHON:
 - To investigate how age and marital status affect systolic blood pressure, I first loaded and merge the relevant datasets (blood pressure, age, and marital status).